 Many a quarterback throw go beyond the 70 to 80 yards in practice situations.
 Also, there are lots of videos where over the internet like when Pat Mahomes effortlessly threw a football 100 yards.

-Before you start throwing a football, it is important that you have a proper grip on it.
+Before you start throwing a football, it’s important to have a proper grip on it.
 Proper could mean different things to different people.
-Hence, you should make adjustments on your grip based on what makes you feel comfortable.
+Hence, you should make adjustments on your grip based on what feels comfortable.

-The lower part of your body is as important in throwing as football as much as you upper body is.
-Your legs should be at shoulder’s length as this allows you to maintain balance when you’re throwing in order to get the most power and accuracy behind the throw.
+The lower part of your body is as important as the position of you upper body when throwing as football.
+Your legs should be at shoulder’s length as this allows you to maintain balance and get the most power and accuracy behind the throw.

 The right throwing motion makes you feel as though you’ve made a complete circle with your arm.
 Your arm should go straight back, then up, the forward and then back again.

-You must follow through on every one of your throws if you want to learn how to make a perfect spiral.
+You must follow through on every single throw if you want to make a perfect spiral.
 Not following through will result in you pushing the ball forwards instead of throwing in full circular motion.
 The football will be released with insufficient power to make its way through the air, causing the ball to wobble out of hand.

-Master these steps on how to throw a football farther and start your journey on your way to throwing a football wherever you want it, with the predictability that enables the wide receiver to catch it.
+Master these steps on how to throw a football farther and start your journey on your way to throwing a football wherever you want with the predictability that enables the wide receiver to catch it successfully.

 After learning the above, you also need to get your hands on the footballs.